-Habits of a Successful Wind Ensemble - Music EducationThis workshop will focus on the important role "fundamentals" plays in the development of outstanding musicians and great-sounding ensembles.
-A comprehensive approach to warm-up, timing and reading skills, and ensemble resonance are explored.
-Key practices in sightreading through full-ensemble performance will be the cornerstone of student development.
+Habits of a Successful Wind Ensemble: Sequential Fundamentals that Lead to Music Making - Music EducationThis clinic will focus on the important role "fundamentals time" plays in the development of outstanding musicians and great sounding ensembles.
+A comprehensive approach to the warm-up, timing and reading skills, and ensemble resonance will be explored.
+Key practices in sight-reading through full-ensemble performance will be the cornerstone of student development.
 Through this process, all roads lead from the "components of playing" to going beyond the notes.
-Solfege and music-making exercises conclude the presentation.
+Solfege and music making exercises conclude the presentation.

-- 18-Dec-13 - 2013 Midwest Clinic - 67th Annual Conference - Chicago, IL
+- 20-Dec-17 - 2017 Midwest Clinic - Chicago, IL